lwf/bosun-monitor.github.io/configuration.md

 * responseLimit: number of bytes to limit OpenTSDB responses, defaults to 1MB (`1048576`)
 * unknownTemplate: name of the template for unknown alerts
 * squelch: see [alert squelch](#squelch)
+* ping: if present, will ping all values tagged with host

 ### macro